Killing of Al Jazeera staff in Gaza ‘silencing journalistic voices’ – Tanaiste

 Another reporter was also killed in the Israeli airstrike.

-The National Union of Journalists is to hold a protest at the Spire in Dublin on Monday evening to condemn the killing of reporters and camera operators in Gaza by Israel.
+The National Union of Journalists held protests at the Spire in Dublin and in Writer’s Square in Belfast on Monday evening to condemn the killing of reporters and camera operators in Gaza by Israel.

 Ireland’s deputy premier and foreign affairs minister Simon Harris said he is to engage with his EU counterparts in relation to Gaza on Monday.